mdomans/mdomans.github.com/_posts/2014-02-12-make-your-python-web-app-faster-part-1.md

 As a general rule of thumb, never think about performance and write code.

 Usually your code will be performant enough.
 But, there are cases when you will need to tweak the performance of your code.
+So…

 **How can you write code that's easy to rewrite for performance?**